ShikOfTheRa/scarab-osd/OTHER/DOCUMENTATION/FAQ.md

 20 I get unspecified Java or Java path error.
 How do I fix it.
   * There are many type of Java error.
 One of the more common ones has a solution in the video below:
   * https://www.youtube.com/watch?v=66crhKstr70

 ---

+21 I get "Waiting FC” or "Waiting OSD".
+How do I fix it.
+  * Ensure you are connected to the correct com port.
+  * Ensure baud rate in GUI matches baud rate on the OSD
+  * Ensure only the OSD is connected to programmer
+  * If using OSDOGE ensure switch is in correct position for programming
+  * If using cheap OSDOGE/BROSD clone, disconnect board from the Naze32
+  * Restart PC – especially if hibernated
+  * Ensure physical connections are correct.
+Test by re-uploading MWOSD if necessary to verify
+  * Upload EEPROM_Clear example sketch then re-upload MWOSD sketch.
+  * Set serial port default value on PC to be same as OSD (e.g. device manager>ports>comx>port settings)

+---